mohamedashrraf222/final-cloud-app-with-database/README.md

 There are some uncompleted functionality, but it has the main structure.

 ## How to run
+- Clone the app

-After cloning the app you need to install the requirements from requirements.txt then run it with python:
+- Install the requirements from requirements.txt

+Then run it with python:
-python3 manage.py makemigrations
+- python3 manage.py makemigrations
-python3 manage.py migrate
+- python3 manage.py migrate
-python3 manage.py runserver
+- python3 manage.py runserver

 Then open `/onlinecourse` route in your host.